UgoMouze/IAPlanning/README.md

 ***Representation***
 *What are they representing?*

- //TODO
+ The file `blocksworld.txt` represents a set of action to pick and place blocks on top of a table, or on top of each other.
+ Meanwhile, the file `blocksworldpb1.txt` is representing a set of items that are present in the representation and.
+It is also representing the initial state and the final state.

  ***Meaning***
-*What is the meaning of each of the three lines between [, ] in blocksworld.txt?*
+*What is the meaning of each of the three lines between `[` and `]` in `blocksworld.txt`?*

- //TODO
+The three lines between brackets are representing the set of states that are needed to perform the operation.
+Then there are the states that are changed during the operation.
+Finally it is represented the states that are removed from the set of current actions after the action is performed.

 ***Execution***
-*Is the plan produced in `output.pln` correct?*
+*Is the plan produced in [output.pln](https://github.com/UgoMouze/IAPlanning/blob/main/output/output.pln) correct?*

-//TODO
+The plan given is correct to give the wanted state.
+Indeed, by using the operator `Pickup(a1)`, the state `Holding(a1)` is permitting the action `Stack(a1, b1)` that will make the state `On(a1, b1)`.

-*What is th depth of the plan?*
+*What is the depth of the plan?*

-//TODO
+The number of objects in the file is 2, so the depth of the plan 2.

 ***Interpretation***
-Open and interpret the graphplan trace presented in `output.gp`
+Open and interpret the graphplan trace presented in [output.gp](https://github.com/UgoMouze/IAPlanning/blob/main/output/output.gp)
 *What is the `proposition` layer?*

 //TODO